Suggestion: Watch the 10 minutes video tutorial before reading this article

 The baby boom in China increase the demand for baby formula

-Keep in mind that the one child policy was removed in 2015, which has created a baby boom.
+Keep in mind that the one-child policy was removed in 2015, which has created a baby boom.
 Nowadays, you’re allowed to have two children, or more, instead of one, meaning that more mouths need to be fed.

+75% of all Chinese mothers use baby formula for their babies, which speaks for itself.
 Even if the economy has slowed down in China, the demand for baby formula will continue to be high.

-Import regulations for baby formula in China
+Import Regulations for Baby Formula in China

-As baby formula is consumed by humans, and specifically babies, strict regulations apply to the food safety.
+As the baby formula is consumed by humans, and specifically babies, strict regulations apply to food safety.

 In order to manage imports into the Chinese market, you need to assure that your products meet a number of GB (Guobiao) standards in China, which are similar to ISO standards.

-The GB standards have often derived from Western ISO standards, hence you shouldn’t have big issues to export your products, you just need to get your products tested, labelled and acquire the certification needed.
+The GB standards have often derived from Western ISO standards, hence you shouldn’t have big issues to export your products, you just need to get your products tested, labeled, and acquire the certification needed.

 CFDA registration of factories required as of January 1, 2018